| 1 |

 (10 pts) Assuming that line of code has been typed (the one mentioned in the previous question), how do you create a

-object that holds the fraction (i.e., “four fifths”), and makes the variableratio
+Fractionobject that holds the fraction (i.e., “four fifths”), and makes the variableratiorefer to that object?

 -